Sale of downtown land approved for new Vernon cultural centre - BC Local News

 “We are not asking Vernon taxpayers to purchase the land a second time.
 Rather, our partners in Coldstream and Areas B and C will need to pay their portion of the land cost (31.4 per cent).”

-In a 2018 referendum Vernon taxpayers approved borrowing up to $25 million for the multi-purpose cultural centre that is expected to cost $40 million in total.
+In a 2018 referendum, Greater Vernon taxpayers approved borrowing up to $25 million for the multi-purpose cultural centre that is expected to cost $40 million in total.